MukhtarAhmed40/MNTD/README.md

 python training/train.py --eval --model_path results/saved_models/best_model.h5

-# Datasets
-The model has been tested with:

-CICIDS2017
-CIRA-CIC-DoHBrw2020

-Preprocessing notebooks are provided in the data/ directory.

-# Results
-Our implementation achieves the following performance on test sets:

-Dataset	Accuracy	Precision	Recall	F1-Score
-CICIDS2017	98.52%	97.99%	98.43%	98.98%
-CIRA-CIC-DoHBrw	98.82%	98.79%	98.82%	98.66%

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

-# Citation
-If you use this implementation in your research, please cite the original paper:

-@article{mntd2024,
-  title={MNTD: An Efficient Malicious Network Traffic Detection Framework based on Optimized Deep Learning}, author={Ahmed, Mukhtar and Chen, Jinfu and Akpaku, Ernest and Latif, Ajmal}, journal={Journal Name}, year={2024}
-}

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.